sebr/bhyve-home-assistant/README.md

 Some common errors in set up include:

 - Assuming that installing the integration via HACS is all that is required - it still needs to be configured!
-- Not restarting Home Assistant after configuring the integraion
+- Not restarting Home Assistant after installing the integraion via HACS

 ## Sensor Entities